 sourmash databases - advanced usage information.

-sourmash uses a variety of different mechanisms and formats for storing, organizing, and searching signatures.
+sourmash supports a variety of different mechanisms and formats for storing, organizing, indexing, and searching signatures.
 Some of these mechanisms, “collections”, just store the signatures; others (“indexed” databases) provide indices on the signatures for fast content-based search.
 Most of the mechanisms now use manifests that permit fast selection and loading of signatures based on metadata.
 Below we refer to “databases” generically as any on-disk storage mechanism for sourmash signatures.

 Which database type is best to use depends on what you’re doing - which is what this document is about!
 In general, however, sourmash should be fast enough that database choice will only impact performance when searching thousands of signatures, or doing thousands of searches.

 The recommended file extensions below are conventions used to signal the output format when using -o with sourmash sketch and the sourmash sig subcommands; so, for example, sourmash sketch dna *.fa -o xyz.zip will output signatures in the .zip format.
+Indexed formats (SBT, LCA, and RocksDB) need to be constructed with sourmash index.

 sourmash will automatically detect and load the database, based on the database content and not the database extension, in most cases.